Share this Article

 4. Buyers: Don't forget about carrying costs

 Buying a co-op is not like buying a house.
 Technically, you're not buying the unit but rather shares of the cooperative, and you still have to pay for the maintenance of the building each month.
 So in addition to your monthly mortgage payments, you'll have a maintenance fee, too.
-Keep that in mind when budgeting, and know that maintenance typically increases a few percentage points each year.
+Keep that in mind when budgeting, and know that maintenance typically goes up a bit each year.

 The maintenance fees for condos are referred to as common charges.
-Many newer developments received property tax abatements that keep property taxes extremely low for a number of years.
+Though less common than these days, many newer developments received property tax abatements that keep property taxes extremely low for a number of years.
 Make sure you know what you're getting, and have a realistic estimate (from your attorney, not the developer) of what taxes could be when a property tax abatement ends.
-You can get more information on tax abatements here, and learn about some of the last buildings to have significant tax abatements here.

 5. Not all rentals are in rental buildings